mbeckh/msvc-common/README.md

 googletest and googlemock.
 The file is made available in the system class path.

 ### Intermediate Output Files
-All intermediate build files are placed in this folder.
+All intermediate build files are placed in the folder `obj/`.

 ### Source Files
-This folder is home of all source files and internal includes.
+This folder `src/` is home of all source files and internal includes.

 ### Unit Tests
-This folder is home of all source files for automated tests.
+This folder `test/` is home of all source files for automated tests.
+It is typically excluded for most code analysis.